 That being said, there are a few choice international hubs in the world that you may want to consider for your internship destination.

 Naturally, the European continent is a good field of opportunity for interns looking for an international relations program.
-From the European Union in Brussels to the financial centers of London and recovering economies of Greece, Spain, and Italy; businesses in Europe behave on an international stage due primarily to their proximity to one another.
+From the European Union in Brussels to the financial centers of London and the economies of Greece, Spain, and Italy; businesses in Europe behave on an international stage due primarily to their proximity to one another.

 By first narrowing what type of company you'd like to intern at, then by the industry and mission, you will likely find many candidates in this region.